So I was, yesterday night, trying to get acquainted with the latest Silent Hill installment: “Downpour“.

 Sure, every game coder probably suggests a given button layout according to the experience he/she has in mind but, IMHO, why it always has to be different?

 Many games use, as a standard (PS3 layout) L1 to aim and R1 to shoot.
 This leaves L2 available (in conjunction with the left analog stick) to run and R2 for special purposes.
 All the other buttons are then used in pretty standard ways (X to interact and so on).

 As an example, I will take you for a moment in Raccoon City.
 This game is even more creative in inventing new ways to torture you.
-Here’s how: you use the L3 button to run which, in conjunction to X, will allow you to jump/dash (to avoid a Tyrant blow, for example).
-But the X button is also used to interact with objects, like picking up weapons, ammos and such.
-It is also used to revive your team-mate, if he/she has died.
+Here’s how: you use the L3 button to run which, in conjunction with X, will allow you to jump/dash (to avoid a Tyrant blow, for example).
+But the X button is also used to interact with objects, like picking up weapons, ammo and such.
+It is also used to revive your team-mate if he/she has died.